marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 reference](https://developers.trello.com/advanced-reference).
 The panel
 on the left lists the _resources_ that are available via this API--things like _board_, _card_, and _list_.
-(These should look very familiar by now, but in an API, they're called _resources_ rather than _classes_.)
+(These should look very familiar by now, but in an API, they're called _resources_.)
 If you click on one of these resources, you'll see a full list of the actions that you can take on each of them.

 For instance, [GET